danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 Both Flow and TypeScript have mechanisms to add library definition files, but I don't want to dig too deep into this, because what is important to me, is that I don't have to write these library definitions for every package I use manually.
-Adding types to your library that can be used in project depending on these libraries is not a big problem in both type checkers, but it is very unrealistic to think that this will happen for every project.
+Adding types to your library that can be used in projects depending on these libraries is not a big problem in both type checkers, but it is very unrealistic to think that this will happen for every library.
 So for most NPM packages types have to be provided in a different way.
 And this is where TypeScript excels compared to Flow.

 For Flow there is the [`flow-typed` project](https://github.com/flow-typed/flow-typed), which is a central repository